-Friends House has been with the London Pathways Partnership (LPP), to launch our Bake the Difference programme.
+Friends House has been working with the London Pathways Partnership (LPP) to launch our Bake the Difference programme.
 The programme helps provide training and support to people who have a diagnosis of personality disorder and a history of offending or antisocial behaviour.
 It aims to help the people on the programme integrate into society.

 The programme teaches those involved practical and theoretical cooking and baking skills.
 Paul Grey, CEO of Friends House Hospitality said: